borowskk/zookeeper-fuse/README.md

 `access()` is available only in HYBRID mode and will always return OK for existing files and symlinks and ENOTENT for those that do not exist.

+Keep in mind that if your files are larger than 256 kB they will be read twice, since the first read returns content length.

-Keep in mind that in all modes the maximum file size is 256 kB.
+Therefore, maximum file size is limited by your ZooKeeper.

 See also
 ========